New Years Eve In Sydney 2023-2024 Mega list

 - Which hotels have the best views?

-- What are the zones this year?
+- Where are the free places to view the fireworks this year?

 Sydney Harbour Fireworks Vantage Points